Ruthless Europe retain iron grip on Ryder Cup

 There were further European points from Sergio Garcia, who beat Jim Furyk, and Ian Poulter and Victor Dubuisson, who halved their matches.

-It was not all doom and gloom for the U.S. as Jimmy Walker completed a fine weekend for the rookies by beating stalwart Lee Westwood.
+It was not all doom and gloom for the U.S. as rookie Jimmy Walker completed a fine personal weekend by beating stalwart Lee Westwood, Kuchar hammered Thomas Bjorn and Mickelson saw off Stephen Gallacher.

 However, when the dust has settled, Watson's team were well beaten, again, as the domination that brought the United States 12 wins and a draw in 13 Ryder Cups up to 1983 fades even deeper into the memory.